Yagouus/pablormier.github.io/_posts/2017-09-05-a-tutorial-on-differential-evolution-with-python.md

 * __bounds__: a list with the lower and upper bound for each parameter of the function.
 For example: \\(bounds_x=\\) [(-5, 5), (-5, 5), (-5, 5), (-5, 5)] means that each variable \\(x_i, i \in [1, 4]\\) is bound to the interval [-5, 5].

 * __mut__: mutation constant, a float usually between [0, 2].
 Larger mutation constants increases the search radius but may slowdown the convergence.
-We will see this later.

 * __crossp__: probability of crossover, a float between [0, 1].
 A value closer to 1 increases the number of changes in the population.